KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 - honoring the name = preserving the individuated center through lawful resonance
 - denying the name = collapsing the individuated center into an impersonalized whole or counterfeit supernal identity

-This gives new structural force to the notion of “not denying my name.”
+This gives new structural force to the notion of "not denying my name."
 The issue is not vanity.
 It is ontological integrity.

 A being that cannot keep its name
 cannot keep its sovereignty.